orionrobots/orionrobots.github.io/content/wiki/adder_subtractor_drive.md

 ## How Can You Build this?

-This colorised picture shows the gear chain.
+This colourised picture shows the gear chain.

 ![Adder Subtractor Top View](/assets/adder_subtractor_drive/colorised-gear-chain-top.png)